 Other Top Performers in the Jersey World

-The Pennsylvania Jersey Cattle Association hosted the Annual Meetings of the AJCA and National All-Jersey Inc. in Valley Forge in 1970, in Lancaster in 1985 and most recently in Pittsburgh in 2005.
+The Pennsylvania Jersey Cattle Association hosted the Annual Meetings of the AJCA and National All-Jersey Inc. in Valley Forge in 1970, in Lancaster in 1985 and in Pittsburgh in 2005.
 The 2005 event featured the all-donation National Heifer Sale, which raised more than $400,000 to support the AJCC Research Foundation and National Jersey Youth Fund.
-The sale was topped by a Pennsylvania-bred heifer, MVF Paramount Golda 1218-ET, consigned by Meadow View Farm of Pine Grove and purchased by the Golden River Syndicate, Seymour, WI, for $14,100.
+Pennsylvania will again host the meetings in 2017 in Gettysburg.

 Though Pennsylvania Jersey breeders are as varied as the businesses they operate, they have one thing in common.
 All believe in the superiority of their Jersey cow that produces milk with all the extras - extra flavor, extra nutrition, extra value and extra satisfaction.